hamDrambus/AMS_DAQ/README.md

 If not, then each monitored module will send data to additional temporary database.
 This adds an additional entity (complexity).
 2. Support of arrays by conventional databases is very limited.
 Even if there is a workaround, e.g by storing arrays via json files, there are 64 kB limits on data size (in redis at least).
-There are options: rasdaman, SciDB, PostgreSQL.
+There are other options: rasdaman, SciDB, PostgreSQL.

 - Use already existing zmq connections in modules and connect to them from python.
 It is chosen solution for its simplicity.